bulletsrip/DataFellowship8-ksqlDB/README.md

 ![topics](https://user-images.githubusercontent.com/85284506/208126565-42d2abc1-fea6-4566-b8fb-a10da757af03.jpg)

-The connector will look for the PostgreSQL tables matching the table.whitelist in `json.file` and import it as a Kafka topic.
+The connector will look for the PostgreSQL tables matching the table.whitelist in `postgres-source.json` and import it as a Kafka topic.

 ## ksqlDB

+Run this command to connect to the ksqlDB server and enter an interactive command-line interface (CLI) session.
 ```docker
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```